-Please register your vehicles on-line via the new NJIT Vehicle Registration Web Site by the specified due date.
+Please register your vehicle(s) before the start of each semester on-line via the NJIT Vehicle Registration Website.
 Once you have registered your vehicle(s), a parking hangtag and brief instructions will be returned to you by mail.
 Late registration may make it impossible to return your hangtag by mail in time for the semester.
 If do not receive your hang tag by the first day of classes, report to the Parking Services Department in order to pick it up in person.

 Students may register a maximum of two vehicles, but may not register any vehicle owned by a non-related student or faculty and staff member.
 Also, students are requested to refrain from allowing their related family members and friends the use of their parking privileges.